na-na-hi/renget/archive/Myuu-Gemini.md

 #Heyaa~ Tap here for [Claude!](https://www.rentry.org/MyuuTastic)
 #Here for [Furbo](https://rentry.org/Myuu_Jippy)
+!!!note These is just so that there's something to use while I make a stable jailbreak!
 #Myuu's Gemini Prompts.
 ->==Gemini Prompta!.==<-
 !!!note Below will be the Gemini prompts.
 Or~ You can have the preset!
 It's the exact thing as my Furbo prompts but mildly re-written!